3 observations after Maxey exits early, Sixers notch their first preseason win

 Oubre was not hesitant whatsoever to shoot.

 He didn't have an efficient outing (24 field-goal attempts for his 21 points), but we imagine the Sixers might appreciate his shot-first instincts both when they’re undermanned and when Oubre’s jumpers are falling.
-He was active defensively as well in Brooklyn, recording two steals and two blocks.
+Oubre was active defensively as well in Brooklyn, recording two steals and two blocks, and Nurse noted he's making progress in terms of playing "more solid" defense while retaining his aggression.

+“Shout out to Coach," Oubre said.
+“Learning his system has been fairly easy because he’s such a straightforward shooter.
+He says what he wants out of us, and it’s up to us to go do it.
+And that’s the way we get playing time.
+I’m definitely going to do every single thing he tells us to do, and do it to the best of my ability.”

 Harris increased his aggression once Maxey exited, recognizing the shot creation void.
-He was good in his matchup with Simmons, playing smart, high-effort defense throughout the night.
+He was good in his matchup against Simmons, playing smart, high-effort defense throughout the night.

 Beverley started the third quarter in Maxey’s spot.
 He did not last the entire second half, though.
 From the Sixers' bench, Beverley said something early in the fourth quarter that the officials deemed worthy of his second technical foul, which is an automatic ejection.